About this Project

-Buffalo Niagara Riverkeeper (BNRK) and the City of Buffalo with their consultants unveiled the final master plan that has been developed for Broderick Park.
-Over the past year the consultant team has worked diligently for Riverkeeper and the City of Buffalo, and incorporated input from the citizen-based Friends of Broderick Park and Buffalo Quarters Historical Society, and the general public, to develop a master plan for the Park that memorializes the unique local history associated with the Underground Railroad.
+Mayor Byron Brown made a strong commitment to the revitalization of Broderick Park, and in collaboration with Buffalo Niagara RIVERKEEPER, the citizen-based Friends of Broderick Park, and Buffalo Quarters, the City of Buffalo has developed a Master Plan for an enhanced park that celebrates the Ferry District’s history, especially that associated with the Underground Railroad.
+Over the past year the consultant team has worked diligently for RIVERKEEPER and the City of Buffalo and incorporated input from the citizen-based Friends of Broderick Park, Buffalo Quarters Historical Society, and the general public to develop a master plan for the Park that memorializes the unique local history associated with the Underground Railroad.
 See the Plan below.

 Broderick Park Master Plan Updates, News, and Notes